 Primer, gesso, adhesive $45 (I only used half the primer and gesso)

 The average size is about 9x12.
-Using the cheaper grade of linen this comes to about $3.50 per panel - which is less than 1/4 the cost of retail.
+Using a cheap grade of linen this comes to about $3.50 per panel - which is less than 1/4 the cost of retail.
 When using a good quality portrait grade linen the cost is about $4.50 per panel.

 Preparing the Panels